PKUFlyingPig/homepage/content/publication/distrain/index.md

 publication_short: In *Preprint*

-abstract: 'Large language models (LLMs) power a new generation of interactive AI applications exemplified by ChatGPT.
-The interactive nature of these applications demand low job completion time (JCT) for model inference.
-Existing LLM serving systems use run-to-completion processing for inference jobs, which suffers from head-of-line blocking and long JCT.
-We present FastServe, a distributed inference serving system for LLMs.
-FastServe exploits the autoregressive pattern of LLM inference to enable preemption at the granularity of each output token.
-FastServe uses preemptive scheduling to minimize JCT with a novel skip-join Multi-Level Feedback Queue scheduler.
-Based on the new semi information-agnostic setting of LLM inference, the scheduler leverages the input length information to assign an appropriate initial queue for each arrival job to join.
-The higher priority queues than the joined queue are skipped to reduce demotions.
-We design an efficient GPU memory management mechanism that proactively offloads and uploads intermediate states between GPU memory and host memory for LLM inference.
-We build a system prototype of FastServe based on NVIDIA FasterTransformer.
-Experimental results show that compared to the state-of-the-art solution Orca, FastServe improves the average and tail JCT by up to 5.1× and 6.4×, respectively.'
+abstract: 'Multimodal large language models (LLMs) have demonstrated significant potential in a wide range of AI applications.
+Yet, training multimodal LLMs suffers from low efficiency and scalability, due to the inherent model heterogeneity and data heterogeneity across different modalities.
+We present DistTrain, an efficient and adaptive framework to reform the training of multimodal large language models on large-scale clusters.
+The core of DistTrain is the disaggregated training technique that exploits the characteristics of multimodal LLM training to achieve high efficiency and scalability.
+Specifically, it leverages disaggregated model orchestration and disaggregated data reordering to address model and data heterogeneity respectively.
+We also tailor system optimization for multimodal LLM training to overlap GPU communication and computation.
+We evaluate DistTrain across different sizes of multimodal LLMs on a large-scale production cluster with thousands of GPUs.
+The experimental results show that DistTrain achieves 54.7% Model FLOPs Utilization (MFU) when training a 72B multimodal LLM on 1172 GPUs and outperforms Megatron-LM by up to 2.2× on throughput.
+The ablation study shows the main techniques of DistTrain are both effective and lightweight.'

 # Summary.
 An optional shortened abstract.
 tags: []